 Elizabeth Steiner

 Elizabeth D. Steiner is a policy researcher at RAND with expertise in education policy, policy analysis, program evaluation, and qualitative methods and analysis.
 She is also a professor of policy analysis at the Pardee RAND Graduate School.
-Steiner's research is focused on ways to improve public education in the United States for teachers and students, reduce racial and socioeconomic achievement gaps, and improve equity of educational and life outcomes.
+Steiner's research is focused on ways to improve educational and life outcomes for teachers and students in the United States.